sswietoniowski/learning-mssql/pluralsight/03_managing_sql_server_database_concurrency/README.md

 To optimize concurrency and locking behavior we need to understand how locking works in SQL Server.

-### Concurrency Optimization

-### Locking and Blocking

 ### Common Locks Compatibility

+> Lock compatibility controls whether multiple transactions can acquire locks on the same resource at the same time.

+If a resource is already locked by another transaction, a new lock can be granted only if the mode of the requested lock is compatible.
+If the mode of the requested lock is not compatible with the existing lock, the transaction requesting the new lock waits for it.
+No lock modes are compatible with exclusive locks.

 There are 4 rules:

 1. Shared locks are compatible with each other.
-2. Exclusive locks are compatible with each other.
+2. Exclusive locks are not compatible with each other.
-3. Shared locks are compatible with exclusive locks.
+3. Shared locks are not compatible with exclusive locks.
 4. Exclusive locks are not compatible with shared locks.

 ### Lock Incompatibility and Consequences